Updated On

 • Buffalo grass: 14–30 days

-It’s worth noting that these are just averages, and the germination rate of your grass seed can be affected by other factors, such as weather and soil conditions which I’ll get into next.
+It’s worth noting that these are just averages, and the germination rate of your grass seed can be affected by other factors, such as weather and soil conditions, which I’ll get into next.

 Weather

-More so than anything else, the weather will impact how fast your new grass seed grows.
+The weather will impact how fast your new grass seed grows.
 This is something that is out of your control, but it’s important to plant seeds during ideal growing conditions.

 Most grass types are likely to germinate when the air temperature is between 60℉ to 75℉.